 Einstein’s dismissal of these criticisms as ‘superficial’ — a truly staggering choice of word — effectively announces the end of the scientific era, at least in terms of public, open science.

 Einstein compensated by inventing the surreal notion of ‘curved space’.
 This concept would appear, prima facie, absurd.
 I know – we’re supposed to say ‘counterintuitive’.
-Tesla, for one, wasn’t buying that mealy-mouthed cover for the new theory’s glaring flaws.
-The grandiloquent Tesla needed to call on none of his famous rhetoric and dismissed it in a single, plain sentence:
+Tesla, for one, wasn’t buying that cover for the new theory’s glaring flaws.
+He needed to call on none of his famous rhetoric and dismissed it in a single, plain sentence:

 “I hold that space cannot be curved, for the simple reason that it has no properties.”